numtide/treefmt/docs/formatters-spec.md

 $ rustfmt --edition 2018 src/main.rs src/lib.rs
 ```

-Whenever a formatter is invoked with a list of files, it should processes only the specified files.
-Files that are not passed should never be formatted.
+It SHOULD processes only the specified files.
+Files that are not passed SHOULD never be formatted.

-If, and only if, a file has changed, the formatter will write the new content in place of the original one.

-## Other requirements

-You must ensure that the formatter you're planning to use:

-- **Preserves code validity:** This is a strong contract; the syntax and semantics must never be broken by the formatter.
-- **Is idempotent:** if it is run twice on a file, the file should not change on the second invocation.

-`treefmt` guarantees that the formatter won't traverse the file system if a list of files is passed to it.
+### 2. Write to changed files

+Whenever there is a change to the code formatting, the code formatter MUST
+write to the changes back to the original location.

+If there is no changes to the original file, the formatter MUST NOT write to
+the original location.

+### 3. Idempotent

+The code formatter SHOULD be indempotent.
+Meaning that it produces stable
+outputs.

+### 4. Reliable

+We expect the formatter to be reliable and not break the semantic of the
+formatted files.